-In 2017, Gartner introduced the concept augmented analytics in his Augmented Analytics is the Future of Data and Analytics report.
+In 2017, Gartner introduced the concept augmented analytics in its Augmented Analytics is the Future of Data and Analytics report.
 In broader terms, the concept can be defined as data preparation and presentation through the use of machine learning and natural language processing (spoken or written).

-In the last year, major companies in business intelligence (BI) digital solutions, such as Qlik and Tableau were already investing on it.
+In the last year, major companies in business intelligence (BI) digital solutions, such as Qlik and Tableau were already investing in it.
 Qlik acquired CrunchBot "to enable users to type questions in conversational language through the company's own Qlik Sense UI or with other popular collaboration tools, such as Slack, Microsoft Teams, Skype and Salesforce Chat, and receive data insights directly within those applications".
 Also, Tableau already introduced natural language processing and generation in its 2019 release.

 Much has been written in subsequent articles about the potentials of augmented analytics for businesses.
 Namely, its potential to provide companies with actionable insights rather than with abstract raw data.
 Nevertheless, very little has been written about the user experience and the design aspects involved in this new way of accessing and visualizing data.

 This may be due to this new paradigm coming from, and still being restricted to, the realm of data scientists.
 However, it's essential that businesses don't underestimate those tools' UX design.
 It doesn’t matter how much potential a tool has if it’s too difficult or too unpleasant to use.
-Quoting Axel Goris, the European lead for the visual intelligence and analytics capability at Accenture, "business goals are achieved by the users, not by the information”.

 In Gartner's report, the main risks pointed to augmented analytics are related to the way humans will receive it.
 One of them is the user's resistance due to the fear of the black box (AI tools that make crucial decisions in an opaque way without explaining the rationale followed).
 Issues such as this one can't be handled by the data-scientists themselves for two different reasons: